tilde-nlp/fnlu/README.md

 ### Prototype

-Directory [Prototype](Prototype) contains setup instructions how to set up the system with 3 client nodes and one server node.
+Directory [Prototype](Prototype) contains setup instructions how to set up the system with several client nodes and one server node.